manshymido/Text_Message_Bot/README.md

 ### LLM extraction not working

-- Check OpenAI API key is set in `.env`
+- Check Gemini API key is set in `.env`
 - Verify API key is valid and has credits
 - Check `ENABLE_LLM_EXTRACTION` is set to `true`
+- Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)

 ### Low extraction accuracy